w-yeehong/tp/docs/UserGuide.md

 * ![icon](images/ug/HyperLink_words.PNG)
-A light blue font color indicates that this is a Hyperlink that you can click on and be transferred to the coresponding section in Covigent.
+A light blue font color indicates that this is a Hyperlink that you can click on and be transferred to the corresponding section in Covigent.

 _Written by: Wai Lok_